-Whether you are an entrepreneur, marketing director, or a producer looking to incorporate animation in your next video, there comes a point when you need to look around and figure out which animation production company you are going to hire.
+Are you looking to incorporate animation into your next video?
+There comes a point when you need to choose which animation production company you are going to hire.

 So, where do you start?
-Do you just Google "animation production company" and start mindlessly working through the results?
+Do you Google "animation production company" and start plowing through the results?
 Well, if you don't have a history of working with a company, that's one way to approach it.

 Step 1.
 What type of animation content do you need?

 An animated social media post shouldn’t cost that same as a spot for TV.
-An animated spot used in research (called an animatic) has an entirely different production schedule that is foreign to traditional animation studios.
-While most animation companies say they do it all, start your Google search look for studios that specialize in the mediums closest to your needs.
+An animated spot used in research (animatic) follows its own production schedule.
+This timeline is foreign to traditional animation studios.
+Many animation companies say they do it all.
+Search for studios that specialize in the mediums that match your needs.

 - Broadcast TV/Film